 KEEP PROPER DISTANCE

-During the pandemic, we have partnered with the fine folks down in Ludlow, KY to help their students get back on the piste and to get our members a place to get back to the serious business of fencing.
+Throughout the pandemic, we have partnered with the fine folks down in Ludlow, KY to help their students get back on the piste and to give our members a place for the serious business of fencing!
 It has been a fantastic partnership and a testament to the small family that is fencing and the wonderful partnerships that exist between our groups.

 looking back, wistfully